 Residents are encouraged to take fluorescent light bulbs to a Household Hazardous Waste and Electronics Collection

-Can cardboard be recycled with the newspapers?
+Can cardboard be recycled?

 Can I recycle aerosol and other steel cans?